 All facilities that use or possess certain hazardous substances (including petroleum products) or chemicals that exceed the minimum reporting threshold quantity are required under the Vermont Community Right-to-Know Program and the federal Emergency Planning and Community Right-to-Know Act (EPCRA) to complete a Tier II inventory form and submit it annually to the state’s Hazardous Materials Compliance Officer.
 All reporting facilities and transporters are also encouraged to participate in the LEPC.
-Our meetings are usually the third Thursdays of even months.
-You can find the meeting notices on the TRORC calendar.
+The LEPC meets on a quarterly basis.

 Hazardous materials that require reporting include lethal chemicals, but also common substances such as fuel, and even sand, salt, or sawdust if in large quantities.
 To see what the list of substances is and the reporting threshold, or to contact the state office, go to the VT HAZMAT Compliance Tier II Program using the link below.
 EPCRA has reporting requirements and Vermont has its own requirements.